bevyengine/bevy-website/content/learn/book/storing-data/designing-components.md

 }
 ```

-Keeping fields private can be very useful to ensure that key invariants
+Keeping fields private can be very useful to ensure that key invariants are upheld.
-(like the fact that current life must be at most max life) are upheld.
+In the above example, we use this to ensure that the *current* life value cannot exceed the *max* life value.

 ### Storing functions inside of components

-Sometimes, you want to be able to store arbitrarily complex, one-off logic on your components.
+Occasionally you might want to store arbitrarily complex, one-off logic on your components.
+This usually comes up in the context of UI or script-like behavior,
+where you want each instance of a similar object to perform easily-customized behavior
+in response to some cue, like a button being pressed or the player interacting with an object.
-While this will be relatively slow (oof my cache locality) and hard to debug, it can be a lot easier to manage
+While the patterns described here will be relatively slow (due to poor cache locality) and hard to debug,
-than wrangling hundreds of marker components when working with UI or script-like behavior.
+this pattern can be easier to work with than approaches which rely on a huge number of marker components.

 The core pattern here is to store an owned [trait object](https://doc.rust-lang.org/reference/types/trait-object.html) inside of your component, usually in a `Box`.